BrentGrammer/PROGNOTES/GoLang/Go.md

   - use `var` or `const` keywords to declare followed by optional type: `var myString string = 'string'`
     - Note: if you leave out the type then type is inferred.
   - Use inference operator to infer type: `:=` - omit var keyword if using
+  - Assignment: if the variable has not been declared first, you need to use the `:=` to assign it
+    - if the var has been declared already (`var myVar string`), then you can just use `=` to assign/mutate it.
 - loops
   - No parens around the condition: `for x == y {}`
   - use range keyword: `for i, v := range myList {}`